 A legacy revisited

 Cooper, who died in 1994 at the age of 68, was considered an influential and pioneering graphic designer during her lifetime, and she’s taken on somewhat of a cult status among a new generation of designers after her death.
 Tenured at MIT and a fellow of its Center for Advanced Visual Studies (CAVS), Cooper also founded the MIT Office of Publications, where she was known for bringing her Bauhaus-influenced style to book design and for creating the beloved MIT Press logo (a highly stylized ‘MITP’ that invokes a shelf of book spines).
-This month marks the 50th anniversary of Cooper’s appointment as design director of the MIT Press, which the school is celebrating with an exhibition, symposium, and new monograph published by the press and written by art historian Robert Wiesenberger and designer David Reinfurt.
+2017 marked the 50th anniversary of Cooper’s appointment as design director of the MIT Press, which the school celebrated with an exhibition, symposium, and new monograph published by the press and written by art historian Robert Wiesenberger and designer David Reinfurt.

 Along with her contributions to print design, Cooper is also widely celebrated for charting new territory for design in the emerging landscape of electronic communication.
 She did this not as a designer (despite attempts, Cooper never did learn to code) but as an educator.
 Through her own work and that of her students and fellow faculty at VLW, she was one of the first to see the incredible potential in computers for design, understanding them not only as a tool for engineering and calculation, as her contemporaries at MIT did, but as an inventive means for organizing information visually and for the design process.